ahmedmohamed05/bank-management/README.md

+make sure to create this files
+1: clients.txt
+2: log.txt
+3: users.txt

-make sure to move all .txt files to the directory of the executable file
+and move them wherever the executable file is